 Amazon.com

-See also How to cook ahi belly
+See also How long to cook pepperoni hot pocket

 By following these simple steps and using a meat thermometer, you can ensure that your turkey is cooked to perfection and safe to eat for you and your guests.